hrshl212/Biconjugate-gradient--BiCGSTAB-and-Gauss-Jacobi-implementation-on-multi-GPU-system/README.md

 # Biconjugate-gradient-and-Gauss-Jacobi-implementation-on-multi-GPU-system
 This repository contains implementation for Biconjugate gradient and Jacobi method for implicit solution of PDE (heat equation).
-Both the solvers are for multi-GPU configuration and were run on rockfish cluster at Johns Hopkins University.
+Both the solvers are for multi-GPU configuration and were run on NVIDIA A100s in rockfish cluster at Johns Hopkins University.

 This project solves the **Laplace equation**: